david-fong/gemel/doc/design/02-ast.md

 # Build Interfaces on the AST Layer

 Tradeoff: Do not care about whether the serialized of the code is readable.
 Actively discourage devs from directly interacting with the serialized form.
+This may make it difficult to share snippets of code...

 This allow for solving the following problems: